Keyboard shortcuts

 -n, --nuc <NUC> Output path for nucleosome bed12

--a, --all <ALL> Output path for a tabular format including "all" fiberseq information in the bam
+-a, --all <ALL> Output path for a tabular format including "all" fiberseq information

 -h, --help Print help (see more with '--help')